 Comfort – 3/5

 Thailand’s palm-fringed isles captured your imagination?
 Eager to explore all the paradisiacal corners the gulf has to offer?
 Why not put together your very own island-hopping itinerary.
-It’s possible because loads of normal ferries link Koh Samui with Koh Phangan, with onward connections from there to the dive mecca of Koh Tao.
+It’s possible because loads of normal ferries link Koh Samui island with Koh Phangan, with onward connections from there to the scuba diving mecca of Koh Tao.

 Of course, going for an island hop means adding in a transfer, spending all day traveling, and dragging your luggage around with you.
 It’s not ideal, but does give you a chance to set foot on another of the legendary vacay destinations of the Land of Smiles.
 You can simplify things a little by using 12Go.asia to book and manage all the individual legs of your trip.